hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/README.md

 For a detailed technical breakdown, follow the phases in [docs/mapmyrun-to-strava-migration-plan.md](docs/mapmyrun-to-strava-migration-plan.md).

-**Warning**: Respect API rate limits.
-It's always a good idea to back up your data before running a migration.
-This tool is for personal use; adapt for your own needs.
+**Warning**: This tool is designed for a one-time personal migration.
+While robust, always back up your data before running.

 ## Configuration
 - Edit `config/.env` with your Strava API credentials and MapMyRun session cookie.
+- Use the `--csv-path` argument to point to a different MapMyRun export file if needed.
 - Adjust paths in scripts as needed if you deviate from the default project structure.

 ## Contributing